Silicon Labs xG24 Dev Kit

 1. Navigate to the SimplicityStudio folder from the and select the .SLS file for the project.

-Simplicity Studio Import DCL
+Simplicity Studio Import Data Studio

 1. Click Finish and Simplicity Studio will set up your workspace for building from source code.